 EPA 10: Recognize a Patient Requiring Urgent or Emergent Care and Initiate Evaluation and Management Fails to recognize deteriorating vital signs in a decompensating patient Occasionally misses abnormalities in patient's clinical status, cannot always anticipate next steps.
 Recognizes change of patient's vital signs or a change in status and alerts team members immediately Recognizes a decompensating patient and alerts team members.
 Comes up with a differential diagnosis for the decompensation and recommends next steps in workup and management.
 Patient Communication Skills Has difficult interactions with patients and families.
 Updates families and patients but resident or attending will guide rounds and/or difficult conversations Largely responsible for communication with the patient and the family.
 Usually accompanied by a resident or attending for more sensitive conversations.
 Actively manages communication with the patient and family members.
 Trusted to engage in difficult conversations about sensitive subjects without significant input from other providers.

-Comments (this is require ed): If you checked the 1 st or 4 be defaulted to a 3.
-4 th column, please give sp ecific examples.
-If you do not ac ld a specific comment for the e 4 th column, student's grade will Student Signature Faculty Signature
+Comments (this is required):

+If you checked the 1st or 4th column, please give specific examples.
+If you do not add a specific comment for the 4th column, student's grade will be defaulted to a 3.

+Student Signature